Skip to content

 • "Not Included" section explicitly scopes out adjacent features

-Anti-Pattern Scan
+Anti-Pattern Scan:

 • No implementation hints (data structures, iteration patterns)